jariperttunen/Rextensions/README.md

  	cc -o rcall -g -I/usr/include/R -L$R_HOME/lib -lR -lRblas rcall.c
 	./rcall

+## R SEXP
+R Extensions provides SEXP data structure (or more precisly the pointer to a SEXPREC structure) that implements datatypes in R, building blocks of R objects (arithemtic types, vectors, matrices, lists and the like).
+For the R Internals user SEXP is a variable bound to a value.
+The implementation details of SEXP are hidden from the user but the internals can be quried with SEXP's functional API provided.
+The most common use case perhaps is the need to access the data itself.

 ## Litterature

 1. [How to call R function from C]( https://pabercrombie.com/wordpress/2014/05/how-to-call-an-r-function-from-c/)